 Nesting boxes

-Despite the possibility of parasites, don’t apply insecticides or other pesticides to them.
-For disinfecting, use one part bleach to 9 parts water.
+Despite that possibility, don’t apply insecticides or other pesticides to the boxes.
+Instead, disinfect them using one part bleach to 9 parts water.
 Rinse and let them dry completely.
-After that, store them (some people wrap their birdhouses in plastic to prevent winter critters from finding their way in.)
-They also can be left up so birds will have a clean shelter through the winter.
+After that, store them away until early spring or put them back in your yard so birds will have a clean shelter through the winter.

 Feeders, birdbaths

-Bird feeders and birdbaths must be periodically cleaned year-round, so fall is a good time to do again while the weather’s still beautiful.
-(Move the job to your garage when the weather becomes inclement; avoid taking them indoors.)
+Bird feeders and birdbaths must be periodically cleaned year-round, so fall is a good time to do it again while the weather’s still beautiful.
+(You can move the job to your garage if the weather becomes inclement, but don’t take them indoors in case there are parasites.)
 Fortunately, in winter, they won’t need cleaning as often, about every four to six weeks.
-Place them where they’ll stay through the winter, whether that means in storage or outdoors to be used.
+Place them where they’ll stay through the winter, whether in storage or outdoors.

 Does winter bring freezing temperatures to your area?
 If so, is your birdbath heated?
-Heaters use very little electricity because they warm the water only enough to keep it liquid.
+Birdbath heaters use very little electricity because they warm the water only enough to keep it liquid.
 Water is as essential to wildlife in winter as in summer.
-Sometimes more so—whether everything’s dry or everything’s frozen, it’s all the same for a dehydrated animal, and it’s sometimes the difference between life and death.
-You can find heated birdbaths locally at seed stores or online.
-Separate heaters can be added to unheated ones.
+Sometimes more so—whether everything’s dry or everything’s frozen, it’s all the same for a dehydrated animal, and it can be the difference between life and death.
+You can find heated birdbaths locally at seed stores or online or buy a separate heater.

 Clean plant debris out of ponds and water features.
 Rotting vegetable matter will deplete oxygen in the water, putting frogs and other helpless hibernating animals at risk.